henry2004y/VisAnaJulia/README.md

 ## Guides

 This package provides the following functionalities:
-  * simulation data reader
-  * simulation data visualization
-  * data format conversion
-  * programming language interoperability
   * data analysis in space physics
-  * test particle tracking

-The basic functionalities are splitted into a [standalone package](https://github.com/henry2004y/SWMF).
+The basic functionalities are split into a [standalone package](https://github.com/henry2004y/Batsrus.jl).
 The data analysis part includes spectral analysis, minimum variance analysis and many functions for aiding the interpretation of data.

 See [here](docs/src/man/guide.md) for some development thoughts.
 In the future, each part will become a standalone package, and VisAna will only be a container.